 We’ve found that cheaper cordless vacuums can be a real gamble.
 Some models costing less than £200 have done well in our tests, but others have proven downright terrible.

-Head to our cordless vacuum cleaner reviews to get the lowdown on the best cheaper options, and read up on our first impressions of this Hoover.
+Head to our cordless vacuum cleaner reviews to get the lowdown on the best cheaper options.

 Cheap vs expensive cordless vacuums